MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 - By default, activity logs provide information about critical Azure resource operations.
 All logs include status, time, and the identity that started the operation.
 - Enable diagnostic settings to access all records of all API calls made into the AKS cluster.
 The logs provide details about the requestor, the time stamp, the source of request, and the contents of the request.
 Store the logs in a Log Analytics workspace with an appropriate retention period.
 Enable Log Analytics workspace logging to make sure that even access to this audit trail is logged.
 - Include audit logging for other compute such as build agents and jump boxes.
 Disable access to the systems directly as root.
-This will ensure all actions are being performed under a specific identity.
+This ensures all actions are being performed under a specific identity.
 - Log unsuccessful access attempts.
-This includes access requests to components such as Azure Storage, Azure Key Vault, the AKS API server, and any RDP/SSH access on additional compute.
+This includes access requests to components such as Azure Storage, Azure Key Vault, the AKS API server, and any RDP/SSH access on other systems.
 - Take advantage of features, offered by third-party security agents, that can help analyze user patterns inside your AKS cluster.
 This might be useful for user-access audit data.

 ### Requirement 10.3